namastex888/Agent-LLM-CLI/README.md

 # AgentCLI

-AgentCLI is a command line interface (CLI) for interacting with an AI agent.
+AgentCLI is a CLI for interacting with https://github.com/Josh-XT/Agent-LLM.

 It's built with Python and uses the `cmd2` library for building the CLI, and `requests` for making HTTP requests to the agent's API.

 ## Features